1j01/font-detective/README.md

 ## Todo

-* Reduce lag on less powerful computers and devices when testing fonts

 * Start testing common fonts immediately (i.e. before loading or giving up loading with Flash), calling `each` callbacks, but waiting for Flash success or failure for `all` callbacks (and making sure not to check or return the same font twice)